ShervanGharibzade/youtube-react/README.md

 # Youtube-React

-Youtube-React is a clone project of youtube and build with react and material ui , axios , react-router-dom. it's spa page.
+Youtube-React is like project of youtube and build with react and material ui , axios , react-router-dom. it's spa page.